radareorg/r2retdec/README.md

 You have to pass the following parameters to `cmake`:
 * `-DCMAKE_INSTALL_PREFIX=<path>` to set the installation path to `<path>`.
 It is important to set the `<path>` to a location where Radare2 can load plugins from (for example `~/.local`).

-You can pass the following addition parameters to `cmake`:
+You can pass the following additional parameters to `cmake`:
 * `-DBUILD_BUNDLED_RETDEC=ON` to build bundled RetDec version with the plugin.
-Build of the bundled RetDec is by defult turned on.
+The build of the bundled RetDec is by default turned on.
-* `-DRETDEC_INSTALL_PREFIX=<path>` to specify path where the bundled RetDec version will be installed or to specify path of an existing RetDec installation (default is the value of `CMAKE_INSTALL_PREFIX`).
+* `-DRETDEC_INSTALL_PREFIX=<path>` to specify the path where the bundled RetDec version will be installed or to specify the path of an existing RetDec installation (default is the value of `CMAKE_INSTALL_PREFIX`).
 * `-DR2PLUGIN_DOC=OFF` optional parameter to build Doxygen documentation.

 ## License

 Copyright (c) 2019 Avast Software, licensed under the LGPLv3 license.
 See the [LICENSE](https://github.com/avast/retdec-r2plugin/blob/master/LICENSE) for more details.

 RetDec Radare2 plugin incorporates modified files from [r2gidra-dec](https://github.com/radareorg/r2ghidra-dec) project.
-The original sources are licensed under LGPLv3 license.
+The original sources are licensed under the LGPLv3 license.
 See the [LICENSE](https://github.com/radareorg/r2ghidra-dec/blob/master/COPYING) for more details.

 RetDec Radare2 plugin uses third-party libraries or other resources listed, along with their licenses, in the [LICENSE-THIRD-PARTY](https://github.com/avast/retdec-r2plugin/blob/master/LICENSE-THIRD-PARTY) file.